SEND & Transition

 Usually, students will arrive at Penistone Grammar School having already been identified by their primary or previous school as requiring SEND support and, if appropriate, with an Education Health Care Plan (EHCP) in place.
 In this circumstance, the SENCO will work with the teachers, student and their family to learn as much about the student prior to them joining us.
 This will allow us to ensure that an adequate and appropriate level of support is in place from the first day.
 This may include inviting the student to additional visits to give them opportunity to get to know about the workings of the school individually or in a smaller group prior to the main transition days.

 On occasion, within a few weeks of a student joining us, we may identify a possible SEND need that has not previously been raised.
 Where this is the case, the student’s subject teachers will take steps to provide differentiated learning opportunities that will aid the student’s academic progression and enable the teacher to better understand the provision and teaching style that needs to be applied.

 Our specialised transition team start work in January to ensure all our students, including those with special education needs have a smooth transition journey to Penistone Grammar School.
-Mrs Smith will communicate with primary staff around the needs of each individual student, visiting school, observing students in their educational setting and meetings with parents.
+Our SENCO will communicate with primary staff around the needs of each individual student, visiting school, observing students in their educational setting and meetings with parents.
 Students also undertake additional transition events to ensure they feel confident about the important next steps in their learning journey.